virtual-labs/exp-autoclavable-laboratory-fermenter-coep/experiment/aim.md

-### Aim: To develop a Graphical User Interface (GUI) for Autoclavable Fermenter
+### Aim: To design a control scheme for Autoclavable Laboratory Fermenter
 ### Objective:
-1. Understand the importance of Graphical User Interface
+1. Study autoclavable fementer unit
-2. Study various features associated with DCS Operator Interface
+2. Study Instrumentation and control strategies associated with autoclavable fementer
-3. Development of GUI for fermenter plant
+3. Develop a control scheme for fermenter bed temperature, using PID function block